kawsark/transform.py/README.md

 ### Usage - decoding example
-Note: Decoding
+Note: Decoding is not supported for AWS yet.
-To decode a previously encoded outputs, please save the encoded output above into a file (E.g. az.txt). then run the same process with the `-d` parameter as shown below.
+To decode previously encoded outputs, please save the encoded output above into a file (E.g. az.txt). then run the same process with the `-d` parameter as shown below.
 ```
 $ az account list | python3 transform.py -az > az.txt
 $ cat az.txt | python3 transform.py -d